segmentio/terraform-segment-data-lakes/README.md

 exit status 1
 ```

 The EMR cluster requires a route table attached to the subnet with an internet gateway.
-You can follow [this guide](https://aws.amazon.com/blogs/big-data/launching-and-running-an-amazon-emr-cluster-inside-a-vpc/) to
+You can follow [this guide](https://aws.amazon.com/blogs/big-data/launching-and-running-an-amazon-emr-cluster-inside-a-vpc/) for guidance on creating and attaching a route table and internet gateway.

 ## The subnet configuration was invalid: The subnet subnet-{id} does not exist.